Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Simulation

-For the Wasserstein ambiguity set, we set the radius $\varepsilon=0.01$ and the weighting matrix $C=I_{Nn_c}$.
+The input constraint is $\mathcal U=\{u_k|-1\leq u_k\leq1\}.$ For the Wasserstein ambiguity set, we set the radius $\varepsilon=0.01$ and the weighting matrix $C=I_{Nn_c}$.
 The number of samples for the empirical distribution is set to $n=10$.
-Note that to demonstrate adaptiveness of the proposed method, all the above simulation settings remain unchanged across the different uncertainty scenarios described below.
+Note that to demonstrate adaptiveness of the proposed method, all the above simulation settings remain unchanged across the different uncertainty scenarios.

-Fig. \ref{fig_nominal} shows the state trajectories under nominal (disturbance‑free) conditions, repeated for 20 independent simulation runs.
-All trajectories start from $x_0=[-5\quad -2]^T$ and converge smoothly to the origin while respecting the state constraints (red dashed lines).
+Fig. \ref{fig_nominal} shows the state trajectories and control inputs under nominal (disturbance‑free) conditions, repeated for 20 simulation runs.
+All trajectories start from $x_0=[-5\quad -2]^T$ and converge smoothly to the origin while respecting the state constraints.
 The consistency across all 20 runs demonstrates the deterministic stability of the TSDR‑MPC controller when no disturbances are present.
-Fig. \ref{fig_input} displays the corresponding control inputs for the nominal case.
-The control signals remain within the input bounds $[-1 \quad 1]$ throughout the simulation.
-Initially, the control saturates briefly at the upper bound to drive the state toward the origin, then smoothly transitions to zero as the state approaches the origin.
-This behavior confirms that the pre‑stabilizing structure with $v_k$ provides sufficient flexibility to satisfy input constraints while maintaining performance.

 Fig. \ref{fig_dr} presents the state trajectories under different disturbance moment bounds.
 We consider four representative scenarios.
 Here $\bar \mu=\sqrt{2}\mu_0$ and $\bar \Sigma=\text{diag}(\bar \sigma_0,\bar \sigma_0)$.
 For each scenario, we first randomly generate a true mean vector $\mu_k$ uniformly from $[-\bar \mu_0,\bar \mu_0]^2$ and a true covariance matrix $\Sigma_k$ whose eigenvalues are uniformly distributed in $[0,\bar \sigma_0^2]$.
 Then, at each time step $k$, the disturbance $w_k$ is drawn from the Gaussian distribution $\mathcal N(\mu_k,\Sigma_k)$.
 This procedure mimics the situation where the true distribution is unknown but its moments are known to lie within given bounds.
 All other simulation parameters are kept identical across the four scenarios.
-Each scenario is simulated for 20 independent runs, and all trajectories are plotted together.
-The results demonstrate the following.
+Each scenario is simulated for 20 independent runs.

-Scenario (a) $(\bar\mu_0=0,\bar\sigma_0=0.1)$: With zero‑mean and small covariance, the trajectories cluster tightly around the nominal path and comfortably satisfy the constraints.
-This baseline case shows that the controller performs nearly deterministically when uncertainty is low.

-Scenario (b) $(\bar\mu_0=0.5,\bar\sigma_0=0.1)$: A nonzero mean offset shifts the trajectories, yet all runs remain nearly within the constrained region.
-The adaptive tightening mechanism successfully counteracts the bias introduced by the unknown mean, demonstrating robustness to first‑order moment uncertainty.